mbrav/mbrav.github.io/_posts/writing/2017-04-26-relfections-on-ai.markdown

 description: "The development of (AI) Artificial Intelligence is following the same rules that natural selection has.
 Will it succeed?"
 ---

-After having all kinds of thoughts about AI (Artificial Intelligence), particularly after reading Nick Bostrom's *Superintellegence* a few months ago, I stumbled on Aeon's article [*Raising good robots*](https://aeon.co/essays/creating-robots-capable-of-moral-reasoning-is-like-parenting) by Sally Davis.
+After having all kinds of thoughts about AI, particularly after reading Nick Bostrom's *Superintellegence* a few months ago, I stumbled on Aeon's article [*Raising good robots*](https://aeon.co/essays/creating-robots-capable-of-moral-reasoning-is-like-parenting) by Sally Davis.
 The article made me reflect on my beliefs on AI.

 I think that an AI more intelligent than a human in every single domain — *will* eventually become a reality if the current technologic trends and socio-economic stability continues.
 Even if you assume any rate of progression, AI is no longer a question of *if*, it becomes a question of *when*.
 I don't think anyone today can give an answer to the question of *when* an AI breakthrough will occur, but I think it is reasonable to say that it *will* eventually occur, rather than not occur under the current pace of technologic advancement.